-I have recommended this wonderful strainer in the past, but some of you are still unbelievers.
-Yes, it’s a bit expensive and can be challenging to store, but all is forgiven when you actually use it.
+I have recommended the Matfer Bouillon Strainer in the past, but some of you are still unbelievers.
+Yes, it’s a bit expensive, and it can be challenging to store.
+But all is forgiven when you use it.

 In my kitchen tools Hall of Fame, this Matfer 17360 Exoglass Bouillon Strainer ranks right up there with my Kitchen Aid mixer, Zojirushi bread machine, Reynolds Handi-Vac, and a Pyrex 2-quart batter bowl.

 As an Amazon Associate, I earn from qualifying purchases.

 Google this particular strainer, and you will find various sources from Amazon to restaurant supply houses with prices ranging from $75-100+.
 Before you faint and click away, give me a minute to show you why I’m in love.

 Why I love my Matfer strainer:

 - Balanced for easy handling